-Paragraph 2 requires that each Party allow covered investments to engage top managerial personnel of their choice, regardless of nationality.
+Paragraph 2 requires that each party allow covered investment to engage top managerial personnel of their choice, regardless of nationality.

-Article VIII (State-State Consultations)
+Article VIII (State-State consultations)

 Article VIII provides for prompt consultation between the Parties, at either Party's request, on any matter relating to the interpretation of the Treaty or to the realization of the Treaty's objectives.
 A Party may thus request consultations for any matter reasonably related to the encouragement or protection of covered investment, whether or not a Party is alleging a violation of the Treaty.